 Table 5 below presents total credit risk exposures for our loans, loans held for sale, leases, contractual commitments to extend credit, and letters of credit.
-This table is categorized by counterparty types (commercial and retail) and loan products.
-Beginning in the first quarter of 2020, home equity loans, home equity lines of credit, home equity loans serviced by others and home equity lines of credit serviced by others were consolidated into home equity, and credit card and other retail were consolidated into other retail.
+This table is categorized by counterparty types for both commercial and retail and loan products.
+Beginning in the first quarter of 2020 with the adoption of CECL, home equity loans, home equity lines of credit, home equity loans serviced by others and home equity lines of credit serviced by others were consolidated into home equity, and credit card and other retail were consolidated into other retail.